To Support the Professional Development of Certified Peer Specialists in partnership with the DC Department of Behavioral Health.

-We recognize the many barriers or challenges people face while taking or after completing the Peer Specialist Certification Training, such as: money for transportation to/from classes or in-field internships; money to buy meals during classes or while interning; purchasing supplies; purchasing professional clothing for internships; tuition for additional coursework.
-Any of these financial obstacles are appropriate requests from the Scholarship Fund, and if you have others, please tell us about them.
+We understand that people face various challenges while taking or after completing the Peer Specialist Certification Training.
+This includes things such as: money for transportation to/from classes or in-field internships; money to buy meals during classes or while interning; purchasing supplies; purchasing professional clothing for internships; tuition for additional coursework.
+Any of these are appropriate requests from the Scholarship Fund.
+If you have others, please tell us about them.
 While we can’t meet all needs, we want to assist in your professional development to the extent that we can.

 Non-discrimination Statement: Woodley House, Inc. is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its services on the basis of race, color, disability, gender or national origin, as protected by Title VI of the Civil Rights Act of 1964.